AI Chatbots

 Category 3: Quality Metrics

 Quality metrics measure the accuracy and reliability of chatbot responses.
-For AI chatbots specifically, hallucination rate is the most critical quality metric — the percentage of responses that contain factually incorrect or fabricated information.
+For AI chatbots specifically, hallucination rate is the most critical quality metric.
+It is the percentage of responses that contain factually incorrect or fabricated information.

 Category 4: Operational Metrics